MakieOrg/Makie.jl/docs/src/basic-tutorial.md

 Often, we want to create small videos that show how a visualization changes over time.
 This is really easy to do if we already have a plot with observables.
-Once we have our scene, we can just change the observables that we want in a closure function and pass that to `record`, which creates a video for us.
+Once we have our figure, we can just change the observables that we want in a closure function and pass that to `record`, which creates a video for us.

-We can just re-use our existing scene.
+We can just re-use our existing figure.
 Let's change the phase over time.
 We just need to supply an iterator with as many elements as we want frames in our video.

 ```@example 1
 framerate = 30 # fps
 timestamps = 0:1/framerate:3

-record(scene, "phase_animation.mp4", timestamps; framerate = framerate) do t
+record(figure, "phase_animation.mp4", timestamps; framerate = framerate) do t
     phase[] = 2 * t * 2pi
 end
 nothing # hide